What is the best animal-based protein powder?

 Dairy-based proteins like whey and casein, which are byproducts of cheese and yogurt production, are known to cause digestive issues, especially for people with lactose intolerance and irritable bowel syndrome (IBS).
 Over one in three Americans are lactose intolerant, and the prevalence of IBS is somewhere between 10 and 15 percent in the United States.
 It follows that you may be lactose intolerant or have IBS and not even know it.
 Irritable bowel syndrome (IBS) is a poorly understood condition, and it is unclear why dairy triggers symptoms.
 Lactose intolerance, on the other hand, is clearly understood.
 People with lactose intolerance are unable to fully digest lactose, the sugar in dairy.
 As you just learned, partially digested food feeds the bacteria in your gut, which produce gas.

 Casein and whey protein can also cause acne.
 Dairy indirectly stimulates insulin production, which regulates sebum production.
 Sebum, an oily, waxy substance produced by your body’s sebaceous glands, can clog your pores and cause pimples.
 Dairy can also hinder your ability to process blood sugar efficiently, which can cause inflammation, especially in your skin.

 Egg white protein does not destroy the environment.

 The environmental impact of egg production is considerably lower than that of dairy production.
 Although whey protein, a byproduct, does offer a way for farmers to reduce waste, it is a lucrative part of an industry that has an enormous environmental footprint.
-Dairy cows and their manure produce tons of greenhouse gas emissions.
-The poor handling of manure and fertilizers pollutes local water resources.
-Feed production leads to the loss of ecologically important areas such as prairies, wetlands, and forests.
+Dairy cows and their manure produce tons of greenhouse gas emissions, the poor handling of manure and fertilizers pollutes local water resources, and feed production leads to the loss of ecologically important areas such as prairies, wetlands, and forests.

 Here is a list of the most common food additives in protein powder: